segmentio/segment-docs/src/connections/spec/common.md

 Segment calculates `timestamp` as `timestamp = receivedAt - (sentAt - originalTimeStamp)`.

+> info ""
-**Note:** For client-side tracking it's possible for the client to spoof the `originalTimeStamp`, which may result in a calcualted `timestamp` value set in the future.
+> For client-side tracking it's possible for the client to spoof the `originalTimeStamp`, which may result in a calcualted `timestamp` value set in the future.